JustinDo720/CompanyHandbookUI/README.md

 1) Be sure your app container has a min height based on view port
 2) App footer has to be absolute to stay at the bottom while being scroll-friendly
    1) if problem just be sure to change it to `postition: fixed` with some `z-index`

+## 10/03
+- Design Conflict
+  - Are we allowing all users to chat with every single Company to learn about them?
+  - Are we focused on employees and letting them look chat with their own company?
+  - Hybrid
+    - Company and User exists at once where **companies** would lock their handbooks based on their registed users ONLY
+- Will we add a "leave a message feature"
+- Add Pagination to Companies
+- [x] Built Company Table + Search Form
+- Considering a Modal Approach for Chatting